guoqingbao/guoqingbao.github.io/_pages/cv.md

 Education
 ======
-* Undergraduate in Computer Science, Shandong University, 2012
+* Ph.D in Artificial Intelligence and Image Processing, The University of Sydney, Australia, 2021 (expected)
 * Master of Information Technology, The University of Sydney, Australia, 2018
-* Ph.D in Artificial Intelligence and Image Processing, The University of Sydney, Australia, 2021 (expected)
+* Undergraduate in Computer Science, Shandong University, 2007

 Academic Awards
 ======